The Value of Service Rate Flexibility in an M/M/1 Queue with Admission Control: Introduction

-In the area of joint admission and service control, two works related to ours are \cite{ata} and \cite{hasenbein2010}, both motivated by and extending the work of \cite{georgeharrison}. \cite{ata} consider the joint admission and service control problem in an M/M/1 queue with adjustable arrival and service rates, under long-run average welfare maximization.
+More relevant to our work are \cite{ata} and \cite{hasenbein2010}, since they also consider the joint control problem in a simple setting of an $M/M/1$ queue under an average reward/cost criterion.
+More specifically, \cite{ata} consider the joint admission and service control problem in an M/M/1 queue with adjustable arrival and service rates, under long-run average welfare maximization.
 They also formulate and solve an associated dynamic pricing problem.
 They show that the optimal arrival and service rates are monotone in the system length.
 However the optimal prices, which are set to induce the optimal arrival and service rates, are not necessarily monotone.
 Finally, they find that dynamic policies can result in significantly higher profits compared to static policies.
 Similarly to \cite{ata}, \cite{hasenbein2010} develop an efficient iterative method for computing the optimal policy under an average cost criterion, providing a computable upper bound on the optimality gap at each iteration step.
 It is also shown that service rates are monotone increasing in the system state.
-Finally, two works which consider the joint admission and service control problem in the heavy traffic regime are included in \cite{ghosh_weerasinghe2007} and \cite{ghosh_weerasinghe2010}. \cite{ghosh_weerasinghe2007} examine a queueing network where a central planner dynamically selects the service rate and buffer size that minimize the long-run average expected cost.
-The optimal policy is derived from the solution of a Brownian control problem and it consists of a feedback-type drift control and a threshold type admission policy. \cite{ghosh_weerasinghe2010} consider a Markovian system with customer abandonments and address the infinite horizon discounted problem.
-In contrast to \cite{ghosh_weerasinghe2007}, it is proved that the optimal joint dynamic policy derived from the solution of the Brownian control problem is asymptotically optimal for the original problem.